junxit/us-congress-bills-115/metadata.md

 - 2017-10-04 — Introduced in House
 - 2017-10-04 — Referred to the House Committee on Veterans' Affairs.
 - 2017-10-04 — Referred to the Subcommittee on Health.
+- 2018-05-21 — Considered under suspension of the rules. (consideration: CR H4251-4253)
+- 2018-05-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3946.
+- 2018-05-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-05-21 — Mr. Dunn moved to suspend the rules and pass the bill.
+- 2018-05-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4252)
+- 2018-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4252)